WHAT PEOPLE ARE SAYING ABOUT DIMITRIS SGOUROS ON THE INTERNET

 talented and musical, both.

-[ re: Sgouros' interpretation of Chopin's Nocturne Op 48 No 1 ]
+interpretation of Chopin's Nocturne Op 48 No 1 ]

 Just listened to this on Mp3 and it is, as Vickie, says, a very fine,

-but it does hold its own.
-Some little things he does in the first
+Some little things he does in the first section are better, to my ears,

-section are better, to my ears, than MA's, such as the lush effects
+than MA's, such as the lush effects in MS 10.

-Sgouros'.
-Argerich's performance was in 1978 and I am presuming
+Argerich's performance was in 1978 and I am presuming Sgouros'

-to ponder that they were in the same age 'neighborhood' when
+ponder that they were in the same age 'neighborhood' when

 recording this.